AllisonTriage/objective-c-styleguide/README.md

 The documentation is very helpful and is available here: [JSONModel Documentation] (https://github.com/icanzilb/JSONModel/blob/master/README.md#magical-data-modelling-framework-for-json).

-All classes which subclass JSONModel will override the keymapper method.
+All classes will subclass JSONModel will override the keymapper method.

 **For Example:**
 From [JSONModel Documentation] (https://github.com/icanzilb/JSONModel/blob/master/README.md#magical-data-modelling-framework-for-json)